-This page aims to outline the most needed fields of research, notes to potential researchers, our general safety guidelines as well as an expanding list of open questions that you can begin on at any time.
+This page outlines the most needed fields of research, notes to potential researchers, general safety guidelines as well as an expanding list of open research questions.

 Нотатки для Дослідників:

-While all research on the I2P network is beneficial and appreciated, there are certain areas which are more in need than others - most so in defensive research.
-Most people enjoy coming up with fun ways to launch offensives against anonymous software, and this is further reinforced by the incentives in academic institutions.
-While we know it is often not the first choice for researchers, We would certainly appreciate any and all work towards ways to fortify the network!
+While all research on the I2P network is beneficial and appreciated, there are certain areas that are more in need than others.
+Most research focuses on testing offensives against anonymous software, and this is further reinforced by the incentives in academic institutions.
+The project would appreciate research and testing that will support fortifying the I2P network.

 Offensive and Analytic Tests